ilatims-b/Viveka/Mod_TruthFlow/README.md

 # TruthfulQA Multiple-Choice Dataset Support

-This document describes the implementation of support for the TruthfulQA multiple-choice dataset in the TruthFlow framework.

 ## Overview

 The TruthfulQA multiple-choice dataset has a different structure compared to the generation dataset.
 It contains `mc1_targets` and `mc2_targets` fields, each with `choices` and `labels`.
 This implementation converts it to a format compatible with the existing TruthFlow pipeline.